unicef/giga-data-ingestion/docs/README.md

 # Giga DataOps Platform: Giga Sync

-The Giga DataOps Platform is a data platform developed by Thinking Machines Data Science in coordination with UNICEF Giga.
 The objective of the platform is to ingest school data from various sources, applying concepts from master data management and data governance in order to produce a single source of truth—the **School Master Data**—which will then be used by consumers and downstream applications.